link-foundation/code-architecture-principles/README.md

 - **Lazy Evaluation (Where Available and Appropriate)**
   When the language supports it, use laziness to build infinite sequences or expensive computations that are only evaluated when needed, but keep track of potential performance traps.

----

 ## 🧩 Object-Oriented Programming Principles

-These assume you are using classes, objects, and methods as primary building blocks.

 - **Encapsulation of Data and Behavior**
   Keep data (fields) and functions that operate on that data (methods) together.
 Hide internal details and expose only what is needed.